 -DNSSEC is an extra security (additional to DNS) for converting a domain name (#company_website) to the associated IP address (server name); it is provided with a digital signature.
 You can have that signature checked automatically.
 In this way, we prevent you from being redirected to a false IP address.

-The European Parliament has laid down appropriate technical and organisational measures in the processing contract with Invitado to protect Users’ personal data against loss or unlawful processing.
+The office of MEP Paul Tang has laid down appropriate technical and organisational measures in the processing contract with Invitado to protect Users’ personal data against loss or unlawful processing.

-The European Parliament reserves the right to amend this Privacy Statement.
+The office of MEP Paul Tang reserves the right to amend this Privacy Statement.
 Any changes will be announced on this page.
-The European Parliament, therefore, advises those concerned to check this page regularly to see whether any changes have been made.
+The office of MEP Paul Tang, therefore, advises those concerned to check this page regularly to see whether any changes have been made.